pgermon/teach_DRL_demo/HOW_TO_tutorials/add_policy_model.md

 Your policy model will now automatically appear inside the demo, in the list of agents available for the corresponding morpholgy.

-**3. Handle policy dependencies**
-- Add a name to the list of names of the corresponding morphology in [`actions.js`].

-**4. [Optional] Set up for local launch**
+**3. [Optional] Set up for local launch**
-   4.1.
+   3.1.
 Convert your policy model to a web-friendly format
  ```
  ls -d policy_models/<type>/<morphology>/<policy_folder>/ | xargs -I"{}" tensorflowjs_converter --input_format=tf_saved_model --saved_model_tags=serve --skip_op_check {}tf1_save web_demo/{}
  ```
-   4.2.
+   3.2.
 Generate the list of policy models
 ```
 python3 policies_to_json.py
 ```